-Our named executive officers in fiscal 2018 were Mr. Sintros, our President and Chief Executive Officer, Shane F. O'Connor, our Senior Vice President and Chief Financial Officer, Cynthia Croatti, our Executive Vice President and Treasurer, David M. Katz, our Senior Vice President, Sales and Marketing, and David A. DiFillippo, our Senior Vice President, Operations.
-Mr. Sintros also served as our Chief Financial Officer in fiscal 2018 until the Board of Directors appointed Mr. O'Connor as our Chief Financial Officer effective as of January 5, 2018.
+Our named executive officers in fiscal 2019 were Mr. Sintros, our President and Chief Executive Officer, Shane F. O'Connor, our Senior Vice President and Chief Financial Officer, Cynthia Croatti, our Executive Vice President and Treasurer, David M. Katz, our Senior Vice President, Sales and Marketing, and David A. DiFillippo, our Senior Vice President, Operations.